Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 The main reasons for the development of pulmonary edema include:

-• disruption of the functioning of the lymphatic system - leads to a slowdown in the processes of fluid withdrawal and, as a result, the occurrence of edema;
+• disruption of the functioning of the lymphatic system - leads to a slowdown in the process of fluid removal and, as a result, the occurrence of edema;

 • acute intoxication of the body.
-It is caused by the ingress of toxic substances during an overdose of drugs and medical preparations.
+Caused by the ingestion of toxic substances during an overdose of drugs and medications.
 A number of diseases are also accompanied by the release of toxins, for example, pneumonia, sepsis;

-• pathology of the cardiovascular system.
-They lead to an increase in pressure in the capillaries and the development of edema.
-Observed with myocardial infarction, bronchial asthma, mitral valve disease;
+• pathologies of the cardiovascular system.
+They lead to increased pressure in the capillaries and the development of swelling.
+Observed in myocardial infarction, bronchial asthma, mitral valve disease;

-• predisposition to blood clots.
-The separation of a blood clot in the pulmonary artery can lead to its blockage, which is the primary cause of an increase in hydrostatic pressure and the development of edema;
+• predisposition to the formation of blood clots.
+The rupture of a blood clot in the pulmonary artery can lead to its blockage, which is the root cause of increased hydrostatic pressure and the development of edema;

-• quick ascent to a height of over 3000 m;
+• rapid ascent to altitudes above 3000 m;

-• chest injuries accompanied by pneumothorax - air ingress into the body cavity;
+• chest injuries accompanied by pneumothorax - air entering the body cavity;

 • uncontrolled intravenous infusion of medications.